Save up to 25% on high-quality home insurance in Manitoba with the Surex team

 If you’re actively paying off your home’s mortgage or loan, there is an extremely high chance that homeowners insurance is required, as per your mortgage contract.

-The amount you pay for homeowners insurance is dictated by a few things:
+The amount you pay for homeowners insurance in Manitoba is dictated by a few things:

-You’re at the exact right spot to get your home insurance!
+You’re at the exact right spot to get the best home insurance Manitoba providers have in store!
 As soon as you start a quote on our online home insurance marketplace, you’ll be assigned a Surex Personal Insurance Advisor (aka Assistant) to help you complete and set up your home insurance policy.

 The home insurance industry in Manitoba is regulated by the Insurance Council of Manitoba (ICM).
 The ICM establishes professional business standards and sales practice, as well as regulates and approves rate changes.
 They also provide professional development and news updates for insurance agents and adjusters and work with homeowners in aiding them in their search for licensed agents and providing information on how to work with them.

-Here are a few things you can do to lower your home insurance premiums:
+Here are a few things you can do to lower your home insurance premiums in Manitoba:

 - Stay safe and install a security system